Pfizer spent months working to extract sixth dose from vials as vaccine production shortfalls loomed

 Then government officials expressed frustration with the pace of supply after Pfizer won its emergency use authorization in December; confusion mounted over smaller-than-expected shipments to states and contradictory statements about the availability of reserve stockpiles.

-If all places consistently extracted the additional dose from the vials, which are now being sent in six-dose labels, the weekly allocation of Pfizer vaccine would amount to just over 5 million doses.
-The difference is consequential because Moderna has moved ahead of Pfizer in manufacturing, according to two officials, which is what allowed the federal government to boost vaccine allocations by 16 percent for about three weeks.
+If all places consistently extracted the additional dose from the vials, which are now being sent in six-dose labels, the weekly allocation of Pfizer vaccine would amount to more than 5 million doses.
+The difference is consequential because Moderna has moved ahead of Pfizer in manufacturing, according to two officials, which is primarily what allowed the federal government to boost vaccine allocations for about three weeks.

 Moderna has now joined Pfizer in a bid to get more vaccine per vial, although it is taking a different approach.
 A person with knowledge of Moderna’s request but was not authorized to speak publicly told The Washington Post that the company is asking the FDA to allow it to add five more doses of vaccine to vials that hold 10 doses, a bid to ease bottlenecks in the packaging process.